 Please let us know in the comments below if Jordan Almonds or other favors are given out for weddings and showers in your country/culture, being sure to let us know where you’re from!

 This article was posted on Tuesday, December 23rd, 2014 at 3:52 pm and is filed under Baby Showers, Candy, Countries & Cultures, Customs and Traditions, Desserts, Folk Lore, France, Greece, Italy, Jordan Almonds, Recipes of the World, Symbolic Food, Symbols, Symbols of Love and Marriage, USA, Weddings.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.